 My independent review of the Topo Athletic Traverse is based on more than 100 miles of hiking.
 I'm no thru-hiker.
 But I typically hike 1200-1400 miles per year and am no stranger to 15-20 mile days.
 So I picked a pair of Topo Traverses to test out as soon as they dropped in spring of 2024.
 My test hikes began in the "Ridges and Valleys" region of Pennsylvania, including sections of the 300-mile Mid-State Trail and 40-mile Allegheny Front Trail.
 Most test hikes were at least 11 miles since the Traverse is designed for longer distances.
 When I moved to New Mexico, I then subjected my Topos to desert trails and steep routes up and down the Sandia Mountains to test their support, fit, comfort, weather protection, and traction:

 You won't confuse this trail runner with a true hiking shoe in terms of support.
 However, it has moderate support for a trail running shoe, thanks to a rock plate that adds some stiffness and lateral stability underfoot.
-The shoe has moderate flex—slightly stiffer than some trail runners I've tried and reviewed.
+The shoe has moderate flex—average to slightly stiffer than the other trail runners I've personally tested and reviewed.

 Topo designed the Traverse for thru-hikers, who usually value weight savings more than anything else.
 My pair of the new Topo Athletic Traverse weighs 1.5 pounds (men's size 12).
 That's average by trail runner standards and lightweight by hiking standards—about as light as you can go for hiking purposes without durability being a big risk.
 (If you want to go lighter, try the Topo Ultraventure.)

-The "Topo Fit" features low (5mm) heel-to-toe drop, a secure fit in the midfoot, and a wide toe box for a more natural landing than traditional running shoes (which have more heel cushioning and tapered toe boxes).
+The "Topo Fit" features (1) low (5mm) heel-to-toe drop, (2) a secure fit in the midfoot, and (3) a wide toe box for a more natural landing than traditional running shoes (which typically have more heel cushioning and tapered toe boxes).
 Topos fit my moderately wide feet better than any other brand and don't feel as sloppy on steep terrain as Altra running shoes.
-My hiking size in the Topo Traverse is a 1/2 size bigger than my everyday shoe size—true to size.
+At the same time, they're not quite as roomy in toe box as Altra.
+My hiking size in the Topo Traverse is a 1/2 size bigger than my everyday shoe size.

-The Traverse may be a good fit for standard to wide feet, thanks to that generous toe box.
+The Topo Athletic Traverse may be a good fit for standard to wide feet, thanks to that generous toe box.
+At the same time, many podiatrists recommend that many people could benefit from wider toe boxes—wide feet or not.

 Thru-hikers generally prefer quick-drying shoes over waterproof ones.
 They don't wear as warm and don't trap water when they inevitably get swamped with sweat or water.
 That's the MO of the Topo Athletic Traverse.

 The Traverse is not available in waterproof.
-Instead, Topo has optimized it to dry quickly with ventilated mesh and closed cell insoles that don't absorb water.
-My feet got wet quickly on waterlogged sections of the Allegheny Front Trail, but the shoes slowly shifted from soaked to damp over the next five miles—and were dry the next morning.
+Instead, Topo has optimized it to dry quickly with lightweight mesh and closed cell insoles that don't absorb water.
+On my recent backpacking trip in the Gila Wilderness, these shoes performed well on a hike with approximately 104 water crossings.
+Obviously, my feet got wet, but the Traverse drained water in between crossings, keeping my feet from feeling completely soaked and preventing trench foot symptoms.
 If you prefer ventilated, quick-drying trail shoes over waterproof ones, the Traverse makes sense for you.

 With a MSRP of $150, the Topo Athletic Traverse represents a fair value.
 That's the average price of premium trail running shoes right now, and the Traverse clearly is a premium trail running shoe.
 In my experience, Topo's durability is also average to above average for trail running shoes.
 The Vibram outsoles should last longer than most brand's proprietary rubbers, and the uppers aren't as flimsy as many other trail running shoes, either.
 Here are current prices on this new trail running shoe for 2024: